 If there is no legally valid excuse or justification, the killing is unlawful and, depending on the circumstances, the person is guilty of either murder OR manslaughter.”

 There are many defenses that can turn the prosecution’s accusation of an unlawful Homicide to a verdict of a lawful Homicide and therefore a Not Guilty verdict.
 Some examples of these defenses are self-defense, defense of others, heat of passion, and accident (California Criminal Jury Instructions 505, 506, 507, 508, 509, 510, 511.)

 Murder in the first degree

 There are several theories under which the District Attorney can convict someone of Murder in the 1st Degree (Penal Code Section 187).
-The most common theory, and the one people are most familiar through television and the movies, is that the murder was “willful, deliberate and premeditated.”
+The most common theory and the one people are most familiar with through television and the movies, is that the murder was “willful, deliberate and premeditated.”
 This theory of Murder in the 1st Degree requires the District Attorney to prove Beyond a Reasonable Doubt that the accused:

 Acted willfully, deliberately, and with premeditation: